-As a beneficial owner of ConocoPhillips common stock (Company Stock), Plan participants and beneficiaries are entitled to direct the trustee to vote the Company Stock attributable to their accounts.
+As a beneficial owner of Company Stock, Plan participants and beneficiaries are entitled to direct the trustee to vote the Company Stock attributable to their accounts.
 An active employee participant on the voting valuation date may direct the trustee to vote the non-directed shares.